clorisczy/property/README.md

 - Hot water: There was no hot water available for showers, although it should have been ready.

 - Washing machine: The washing machine was not functional upon our arrival — there was no water, so we could not do laundry.
+The following video shows the washing machine being turned on, but there is no water inside.
+The machine is completely unusable for doing laundry.
+It serves as proof that the washing machine was not functional upon our arrival, which is part of the landlord’s failure to provide a properly habitable property.
+  > [Youtube] (https://youtu.be/DW_nqCBtrLU?si=M6EE8u_NpxhiqbsZ, "Oct 17, 2025 The washing machine was not functional upon our arrival")

 - Refrigerator: The fridge was not adjusted and not cooling when we arrived, which caused all our food to spoil.
 This resulted in the loss of food and health products worth over a thousand dollars.
   > [Youtube] (https://youtube.com/shorts/2ni4rDrIvTs?si=XaVC7T_RdlbYTiqu, "According to the cleaning staff, the refrigerator was out of order and could not keep food cold.")